Standard Radium Solution for Drinking (ca. 1915 - 1925)

 The label claims that the solution contained two micrograms of radium element.
 This equates to two microcuries of radium-226.
 The amount of radium-228 would be somewhat less.
 The following advertisement notes that radium emanation (radon) would be in equilibrium after 30 days.
 In other words, there would be 2 microcuries of radon (5,400 Mache units) as well as 2 microcuries of radium per each bottle.

 A company advertisement featuring the "Standard" Radium Solution stated:

 One mache unit represented 364 pCi of radon per liter.

-Other fine products from the company: "Standard" Radium Solution for Intravenous Use “in ampulles of 2 cc.
+Other fine products from the Radium Chemical Company: Standard Radium Solution for Intravenous Use “in ampulles of 2 cc.
 N.P.S.S. containing 5, 10, 25, 50 or 100 micrograms element," the Standard Radium Compress, the Standard Radium Solution for Bathing, and Standard Radium Earth.

 Size: 4 1/2" high

 Donated by Richard Scherberger.